flowl/flowl/README.md

 ### Hi there 👋

+I do not anymore support Wordpress in any way, they need to resolve their legal issues first.

 <!--
 **flowl/flowl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.